tencentyun/intlcloud-documents/product_new/视频产品中心/视频处理/开发指南/触发转码任务/模板参数说明_intl_en.md

-When creating a parameter template, you need to customize parameters in it such as the bitrate, video width and height, remuxing format, and codec.
-The meanings and value ranges of key parameters in each type of parameter templates are as shown below:
+When creating a parameter template, you need to set the parameters, including bitrate, video width and height, remuxing format, and codec.
+This document describe the key parameters for each template and their value ranges.

 ## Audio/Video Transcoding Template